sinch/docs/docs/sms/sms.md

 ### Open up a tunnel to your server

-- Configure your callbacks on  https://dashboard.sinch.com/sms/api/rest, click your service and you fill in the Callback URL field with teh ngrok.io domain from above.
+1. Configure your callbacks at  https://dashboard.sinch.com/sms/api/rest.
+Click your service and fill in the Callback URL field with the ngrok.io domain from above.

-Use  to your local server, you need to open up a tunnel to your local server.
+2. Open up a tunnel to your local server.
 For that, you can use [ngrok](https://ngrok.com/) tunnel.
 Open a terminal/command prompt and type: `ngrok http 3000`

-- Copy the https address that ends with .ngrok.io, t
+3. Copy the https address that ends with .ngrok.io.
-- Send a reply to sms.
+4. Send a reply to sms.

-You can read more about all the different endpoints in the [API reference guide](https://developers.sinch.com/reference)
+Read more about all the different endpoints in the [API reference guide](https://developers.sinch.com/reference)